 A. General

 Contract holder behavior assumptions encompass actions such as lapses, withdrawals, transfers, recurring deposits, benefit utilization, option election, etc. Contract holder behavior is difficult to predict accurately, and variance in behavior assumptions can significantly affect the results.
-In the absence of relevant and fully credible empirical data, the company should set behavior assumptions as guided by Principle 3 in Section 1.B.
+In the absence of relevant and fully credible empirical data, the company should set behavior assumptions as guided by Principle 3 in Section 1.B and Section 12.

 VM-31 Section 3.F.3.d

 Liability Assumptions and Margins – A listing of the assumptions and margins used in the projections to determine the stochastic reserve, including a discussion of the source(s) and the rationale for each assumption: